JaggerEuler/JaggerEuler/README.md

 ## Objective

 Cybersecurity is a field that was introduced to me by my father and friends around 2022.
 I had been around computers and technology but was unfamiliar with cybersecurity as a possible career path.
-I did some self-study on cybersecurity and IT and decided to enroll at WGU to make a career path change officially.
+I did some self-study on cybersecurity and IT and decided to enroll at WGU to officially make a career path change.
 I learned a lot of valuable information and gained important experience at WGU.
 This page aims to showcase my completed projects that have further increased my knowledge and experience.

 ## Projects